sghaskell/rest-storage-passwords-manager/README.md

 #### Delete Credential

-Right click on a table entry to reveal a context menu that allows you to update the credential.
+Right click on a table entry to reveal a context menu that allows you to delete the credential.

 ![Alt text](docs/context-delete.png?raw=true)